 How do you get rid of head lice?

-If you’ve found a live head louse, you should aim to treat them as soon as possible.
-Check everyone who lives in the same household and treat anyone else who has them at the same time.
-There are a number of effective treatments available.
-You can either use a medicated lotion or spray or do wet combing (‘bug busting’).
+If you find a live head louse, you should aim to get treatment as soon as possible.
+Check everyone who lives in your household and treat anyone who has them at the same time.
+Children can still go to school – see our FAQ on whether or not to keep a child off school because they have head lice.

 Lotions and sprays